Trump ramps up expulsions of migrant youth, citing virus

 CBP says it exempts children from expulsion on a “case-by-case basis, such as when return to the home country is not possible or an agent suspects trafficking or sees signs of illness.”
 An agency spokesman declined to provide more specifics.

-The U.S. recorded 16,800 unauthorized southern border crossings in April, down about 50% from March and 88% from a year earlier.
 CBP acting Commissioner Mark Morgan said last week that the U.S. may keep expelling migrants even as states begin to ease coronavirus restrictions.

 Meanwhile, as the virus has spread through immigration detention facilities, the U.S. has deported at least 100 people with COVID-19 to Guatemala, including minors.
-Guatemalan Foreign Minister Hugo Monroy recently called the U.S. “practically the Wuhan of the Americas,” referring to the Chinese city where the virus was first detected.

 Michelle Brané, director of migrant rights at the Women’s Refugee Commission, said the virus is an excuse for expelling children, and the Trump administration could admit them and still counter its spread through measures like temperature checks and quarantines.